Sales of audiobooks are increasing steadily and point to a bright future.

-While the data helps to gain a small insight into the market, it is still easy to draw an assumption that it is the next logical step for self-publishing authors and small press.
+The data helps to gain a small insight into the market.
+It is easy to draw an assumption that it is the next logical step for self-publishing authors and small press.

 Ebook publishing is now the number one form of self-publishing.
 Many Indie authors then take the next step and publish a paperback version.

-However, both of these markets are now saturated and becoming more difficult to leverage successfully.
+But both of these markets are saturated and becoming more difficult to leverage successfully.

-In addition, ebook subscription services, and in particular, Kindle Unlimited is eroding author’s incomes.
+In addition, ebook subscription services, and in particular, Kindle Unlimited (KU) is eroding author’s incomes.

 In the case of KU, Amazon KDP Select exclusivity is also a huge issue for many authors who shudder at being totally dependent on Amazon for their earnings.

-Well, only a little at present, as it is really an Amazon Audible and Apple iTunes dominated retail market.
+Well, only a little at present.
+It is currently an Amazon Audible and Apple iTunes dominated retail market.
 However, in the future, this may change as more players enter the market.